 Montreal Alouettes hire former CFL quarterback Jason Maas as head coach

-MONTREAL — The Montreal Alouettes have hired Jason Maas as head coach.
+MONTREAL — The Montreal Alouettes have hired longtime CFL quarterback Jason Maas as head coach.

+Alouettes GM Danny Maciocia had split duties as the team's interim head coach after Khari Jones was fired four games into the 2022 season.

+"I'm very excited to join the Alouettes' big family," Maas said in a statement.
+"The team showed great things last season and I look forward to continuing and complementing the work Danny has done so we can be even more successful.

+The Alouettes went 9-9 last season before being dispatched by Toronto in a thrilling 34-27 East Division final.

+Maas, who becomes the 27th head coach in Als' history, was fired as Saskatchewan's offensive co-ordinator in November after two seasons with the Roughriders, who lost nine of their last 11 games in 2022 to miss the playoffs.

-Maas has served as the Saskatchewan Roughriders' offensive coordinator for the past two seasons.
-He was Edmonton's head coach from 2016 to 2019, where he compiled a 39-33 record, leading the team to the playoffs three times in four seasons.
+Maas was Edmonton's head coach from 2016 to 2019, where he compiled a 39-33 record, leading the Elks to the playoffs three times in four seasons.

+"I am extremely pleased to be able to hire a coach of Jason's calibre," Maciocia said.
+"He has valuable CFL head coaching experience and is a true leader of men.
+Having been around him during my career and maintaining close contact over the years, I am convinced that Jason is the right person to help us continue our climb."

-Maas began his coaching career in 2012 with the Toronto Argonauts as a quarterbacks coach for three seasons.
+Maas kicked off his coaching career in 2012 with the Toronto Argonauts as a quarterbacks coach for three seasons.

-He played for Hamilton in 2006 and 2007 before finishing his career with Edmonton, playing four years in the West.
+Maas played for Hamilton in 2006 and '07 before finishing his career with Edmonton, playing his final four seasons there before retiring in 2011 after 11 years in the league.
+He passed for 17,126 career yards and 82 touchdowns.

 This report by The Canadian Press was first published Dec.
 17, 2022.